anvisha/yelp/README.md

 #### Required

-- [ ] Search results page
+- [x] Search results page
-- [ ] Table rows should be dynamic height according to the content height
+- [x] Table rows should be dynamic height according to the content height
-- [ ] Custom cells should have the proper Auto Layout constraints
+- [x] Custom cells should have the proper Auto Layout constraints
+- EXCEPT TODO for Address field text wrapping and categoryLabel
 - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [ ] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
 - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), radius (meters), deals (on/off).